 Additional integrations also matter.
 For instance, a direct connection to your customer relationship management software (such as Salesforce) helps to improve your tracking and provides a clear bridge to implementing newly learned topic in real-life sales situations.
 The more you can integrate your learning management system with the rest of your digital infrastructure, the better.

 3) Social Engagement Capabilities

 Good sales professionals want to talk.
 In fact, that’s what makes them good at their job.
-Does your LMS encourage them to actually engage and interact with each other?
+Does your training platform encourage them to actually engage and interact with each other?

 Research shows that training becomes more effective when the professionals being trained are able to talk to each other, exchange information, and work together on potential solutions.
 The right learning environment should facilitate this type of collaboration.

-For your LMS, that means including discussion boards and groups that encourage engagement and information sharing.
+For a sales LMS, that means including discussion boards and groups that encourage engagement and information sharing.
 It also makes sense to include live chat capabilities, which helps instructors easily communicate with individuals or groups of people.